-In the previous sections we exploited the fact that by knowing the exact phonon frequencies at a number of special points in the BZ we can interpolate the frequencies at any $\mathbf{q}$ -vector in the BZ using Eq.
+In the previous sections we exploited the fact that by knowing the exact phonon frequencies at a number of special points in the BZ we can interpolate the frequencies at any q-vector in the BZ using Eq.
 (8).
 This strategy will also work for a slowly converging force constant matrix, provided that a sufficient number of special points are known.
 The additional problem present in polar materials has to do with the frequencies of longitudinal optical (LO) phonons, and their values in the limit of small wave-vector.
 Because of the induction of an electrical dipole moment which creates a macroscopic electric field, the frequencies of the longitudinal optical (LO) phonons are different from those of the transverse optical (TO) modes.
 Moreover, at the $\Gamma$ point the frequency of the LO mode is not uniquely defined.
 What is defined is the limiting value of this frequency as $\Gamma$ is approached from a selected direction (see Eq.
 (9)).
-This limiting value is very difficult to obtain within the small displacement method, because at the $\Gamma$ point a super-cell calculation only provides the analytical part of the dynamical matrix, which results in no difference between the frequencies of the TO and the LO modes.
-Therefore one needs large super-cells in order to obtain the exact values of the LO frequencies for a series of small enough values of $\mathbf{q}$ , in order to perform a reliable extrapolation to zero wave-vector.
+This limiting value is very difficult to obtain within the small displacement method, because at the $\Gamma$ point a super-cell calculation only provides the analytical part of the dynamical matrix, which results in no difference between the frequencies of small enough values of q, in order to perform a reliable extrapolation to zero wave-vector.
 If one uses only the analytical part of the dynamical matrix to interpolate the frequencies in the whole BZ, the incorrectness of the LO frequency at $\Gamma$ results in a poor interpolation for the LO branch.